-Meeting called to order by Tom Paulsen, secretary, at 9:05 a.m. at the warming house at the Blue Hills Trail
+Meeting called to order by Dick Pebler, president, at 6:35 p.m. at the warming house at the Blue Hills Trail

-Motion by Jan Paulsen, second by Dan Bale, to dispense with reading of the prior minutes and to accept the May 2009 minutes.
+Motion by Dave Olsen, second by Jan Paulsen, to dispense with reading of the prior minutes and to accept the June 2011 minutes.
 Unanimously carried.

 The fiscal year runs September 1 to August 31 inclusive.
 An interim budget report was presented by Tom Paulsen.
-Revenue exceeded expenses by $6496.28.
-We incurred some significant expenses this fiscal year (big items included purchase of a new roller from ABR, mouse damage requiring furnace repair, and various equipment repairs).
-Fortunately, fundraising again produced generous donations, and we were able to sell an old roller at a good price.
-Our bottom line shows a positive balance at this time (available cash) of $14,703.14.
+Revenue ($19,052.98) exceeded expenses ($11,564.61) by $7488.37.
+Overall expenses were below budget due to the mild, dry winter (reduced grooming).
+Revenue was above budget thanks to successful fundraising, our many donors, and steady support from our members.
+Our bottom line shows a positive balance at this time (available cash) of $22,419.72.
 Discussion was held.
-Motion was made by Dan Bale to approve the Treasurer's report as presented, and seconded by Jan Paulsen.
+Motion was made by Jonathan Stanley to approve the Treasurer's report as presented, and seconded by Dave Olsen.
 Unanimously carried.

 Election of Officers

-Fall banquet: held at Burdy's banquet hall in Weyerhaeuser, this provided plenty of room in an enjoyable atmosphere.
-Tom & Jan Paulsen reported that attendance was low, but the attendees were enthusiastic and seemed to enjoy the evening.
-The banquet was more financially successful than many past years (showing a profit of $1300).
+Fall banquet: held at Burdy's in Weyerhaeuser.
+Tom Paulsen reported that attendance was low, but the attendees were enthusiastic and enjoyed the evening.
+The banquet was financially successful (showing a net profit of $1700).
 The method used for prize distribution worked well (primarily silent auctions).

 Signage: Rusk County printed and laminated the necessary replacement maps.
-Jan and Tom Paulsen replaced the WestSide maps/signage, Dan Bale and Jerry Wilkes replaced the EastSide maps/signage.
+Dick Pebler and Jonathan Stanley replaced the WestSide maps/signage, Tom Paulsen replaced the EastSide maps/signage.

 Warming house: to save money, caulking was deferred this past year.
 In November 2009, Kevin Westlund placed fiberglass insulation in the interior to seal visible gaps.
-A mouse nest in the furnace fouled the burner, and was repaired at a cost of $190.
-Since that time, Ropax has been useful in eradicating the mice.
+A gas leak near the pilot mechanism in the furnace was repaired (May 2012) at a cost of $165.

-Those in attendance agreed the membership fees ($35 for individuals, $55 for families) and trail head fees ($5 daily donation) should remain unchanged.
-Hopefully this will allow many diverse individuals to access the trail system despite the sluggish economy.
-It's our hope that individuals doing well financially will continue to provide generous donations.
+After discussion, those in attendance agreed the membership fees ($35 for individuals, $55 for families) and trail head fees ($5 daily donation) should remain unchanged (motion by Dave Olsen, second by Jonathan Stanley, passed unanimously).
+By not raising fees, this will allow many diverse individuals to access the trail system despite the sluggish economy.
+It's our hope that businesses and individuals doing well financially will continue to provide generous donations.

-Fall Banquet: the approach for the 2010 fall fundraiser was discussed.
+Fall Banquet: the approach for the 2012 fall fundraiser was discussed.
 We again will focus on a limited number of major prizes and silent auction items, and one or two major raffles.
-Volunteers for the banquet committee will be sought by sending out an email message to our members.
-Perhaps Burdy's (Weyerhaeuser) would again be a suitable location for the fund raising banquet.
+Jerry Wilkes has agreed to head the banquet committee.
+Perhaps Burdy's (Weyerhaeuser) would again be a suitable location for the fund raising banquet; other options include the Blue Hills Inn, Lehman's (Rice Lake), and the warming house at our trail head.

 Website: Tom Paulsen's goal is to keep it functional, straight forward, and to update frequently during ski season.